SAP-samples/digital-manufacturing-extension-samples/docs/Exercise4.2.md

 ```
 ![](assets/manifestjson.png)
 ![](assets/replacespace.png)
-2. Edit the i18n.properties to rename your applcation
+2. Edit the 'title' in i18n.properties and builder.properties to rename your application
 ![](assets/renameapp.png)
 3. Modify the components.json in designer to change what kind of PODs your plugin can be selected.
 ![](assets/supported_types.png)